suncat2000/MobileDetectBundle/README.md

     mobile redirecting.

-3. create config_mobile.yml
-    Create config_mobile.yml next to your config.yml and disable mobile redirecting.
+3. Create config_mobile.yml next to your config.yml and disable mobile redirecting.
 This should take care of the circular reference errors.

     Also you might  want to define your routing file as mobile specific.
 If you do, just create new routing_mobile.yml